Mrfocused1/sickle-safe-app/README.md

 ## 🔥 Critical Workflows to Implement

 ### 1. The "Hand-off" Workflow
-**Problem**: When a Helper arrives at a Warrior's location, there's no confirmation mechanism.
+**Problem**: When a Helper arrives at a Overcomer's location, there's no confirmation mechanism.

 **Solution**:
 ```typescript